10 Ways to Optimize Human Growth Hormone Naturally for Anti-Aging

 Practice Intermittent Fasting

-Several studies, including a 1992 study published in the Journal of Clinical Endocrinology and Metabolism, a 1988 study published in the Journal of Clinical Investigation, and a 1982 review published in the Western Journal of Medicine, have found that fasting may improve human growth hormone levels (19, 20, 21).
+Several studies, including a 1992 study published in the Journal of Clinical Endocrinology and Metabolism, a 1988 study published in the Journal of Clinical Investigation, and a 1982 review published in the Western Journal of Medicine, have found that fasting may improve HGH levels (19, 20, 21).

 Intermittent fasting is one way to practice fasting and optimize human growth hormones.
 Intermittent fasting is a way of eating that cycle between a period of fasting and an eating window within one day.
 If you are new to intermittent fasting, begin with a 12-hour window including your overnight sleep between dinner and breakfast the next day.